danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.startBot.html" name="messages.startBot">Start a conversation with a bot using a [deep linking parameter](https://core.telegram.org/bots#deep-linking): messages.startBot</a>

-* <a href="auth.resetAuthorizations.html" name="auth.resetAuthorizations">Terminates all user's authorized sessions except for the current one.
+* <a href="auth.resetAuthorizations.html" name="auth.resetAuthorizations">Terminates all user's authorized sessions except for the current one: auth.resetAuthorizations</a>

-After calling this method it is necessary to reregister the current device using the method [account.registerDevice](../methods/account.registerDevice.md): auth.resetAuthorizations</a>

 * <a href="messages.migrateChat.html" name="messages.migrateChat">Turn a [legacy group into a supergroup](https://core.telegram.org/api/channel): messages.migrateChat</a>

 * <a href="messages.uninstallStickerSet.html" name="messages.uninstallStickerSet">Uninstall a stickerset: messages.uninstallStickerSet</a>

-* <a href="photos.uploadProfilePhoto.html" name="photos.uploadProfilePhoto">Updates current user profile photo.: photos.uploadProfilePhoto</a>
+* <a href="photos.uploadProfilePhoto.html" name="photos.uploadProfilePhoto">Updates current user profile photo: photos.uploadProfilePhoto</a>

-* <a href="account.updateStatus.html" name="account.updateStatus">Updates online user status.: account.updateStatus</a>
+* <a href="account.updateStatus.html" name="account.updateStatus">Updates online user status: account.updateStatus</a>

-* <a href="account.updateProfile.html" name="account.updateProfile">Updates user profile.: account.updateProfile</a>
+* <a href="account.updateProfile.html" name="account.updateProfile">Updates user profile: account.updateProfile</a>

-* <a href="account.checkUsername.html" name="account.checkUsername">Validates a username and checks availability.: account.checkUsername</a>
+* <a href="account.checkUsername.html" name="account.checkUsername">Validates a username and checks availability: account.checkUsername</a>

 * <a href="account.sendChangePhoneCode.html" name="account.sendChangePhoneCode">Verify a new phone number to associate to the current account: account.sendChangePhoneCode</a>

-* <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming [PUSH notifications](https://core.telegram.org/api/push-updates).: account.updateDeviceLocked</a>
+* <a href="account.updateDeviceLocked.html" name="account.updateDeviceLocked">When client-side passcode lock feature is enabled, will not show message texts in incoming [PUSH notifications](https://core.telegram.org/api/push-updates): account.updateDeviceLocked</a>

 * <a href="auth.bindTempAuthKey.html" name="auth.bindTempAuthKey">You cannot use this method directly, instead modify the PFS and default_temp_auth_key_expires_in settings, see https://docs.madelineproto.xyz/docs/SETTINGS.html for more info: auth.bindTempAuthKey</a>